Plant 'milkers' seek molecules for medicines and make-up

 The 10-year-old French firm tests around 100 plant species every year.
 They are grown using aeroponics, a soil-free culture system that allow roots to interact with a mist containing various nutrients to allow the plants to grow.

-The biomolecules PAT hunts are those produced when plants' defences are triggered, which it has found to be most useful for commercial applications.
+The biomolecules PAT hunts are those produced when plants' defenses are triggered, which it has found to be most useful for commercial applications.

-"Plants generate defence molecules naturally," said Frederic Bourgaud, a PAT vice president.
+"Plants generate defense molecules naturally," said Frederic Bourgaud, a PAT vice president.
 "We ensure they produce as many of them as possible," he said.

 PAT is not alone in seeking to extract commercially promising ingredients from plants - the field includes firms such as Italy's Indena and France's Pierre Fabre and Naturex.
 But it is the only company to use the "milking" technique to harvest molecules.